-Risk takers, whose variable remuneration for a given financial year neither exceeds € 50,000 nor accounts for more than a third of the risk taker's total annual remuneration (exemption threshold), will receive their variable remuneration in line with section 18 (1) of the InstVergV as a 100% cash bonus.
+2 Risk takers, whose variable remuneration for a given financial year neither exceeds € 50,000 nor accounts for more than a third of the risk taker's total annual remuneration (exemption threshold), receive their variable remuneration in line with section 18 (1) of the InstVergV as a 100% cash bonus.

-In accordance with section 20 (3) of the InstVergV, the Bank has identified a threshold beyond which the proportion of variable remuneration to be deferred is increased from 40 % to 60 %.
-This threshold is higher for Aareal Bank's New York office given the differing market conditions and the usual remuneration levels prevailing there.
-The three-year deferral period is unaffected.
+3 In accordance with section 20 (3) of the InstVergV, the Bank has identified a threshold beyond which the proportion of variable remuneration to be deferred is increased from 40% to 60%.
+This does not affect the four-year deferral period.